Anthonia-alexis/Vikings-summary/README.md

 # Vikings-summary
-A brief synopsis on the popular History channel series, VIKINGS.
+My first html file; A brief synopsis on the popular History channel series, VIKINGS.